mahendrapaipuri/ceems/etc/slurm/README.md

 is also provided in the repo that can be used along with these prolog and epilog scripts.

 > [!IMPORTANT]
-> The CLI arguments `--collector.slurm.job-props-path` and `--collector.slurm.gpu-job-map-path`
+> The CLI argument `--collector.slurm.gpu-job-map-path`
-are hidden and cannot be seen in `ceems_exporter --help` output.
-However, these arguments exists in the exporter and can be used.
+is hidden and cannot be seen in `ceems_exporter --help` output.
+However, this argument exists in the exporter and can be used.

 Even with such prolog and epilog scripts, operators should grant the user running CEEMS